 About Project Servator

-Project Servator is utilised in and around the sites that we police across the UK, including at HMNB Portsmouth, AWE Aldermaston, AWE Burghfield, HMNB Clyde, RNAD Coulport and Whitehall.
+You may see officers handing out leaflets explaining what Project Servator is, or posters on display.
+Project Servator is utilised in and around the sites that we protect across the UK, including at HMNB Portsmouth, AWE Aldermaston, AWE Burghfield, HMNB Clyde, RNAD Coulport and Defence HQ, Whitehall.
 A surge capability is also available where required.

 Your support and assistance with Project Servator is the key to its success.
-You can help protect the sites and communities that you are working in, living in and visiting by being vigilant and reporting anything that doesn’t feel right.
-For example, report an unattended item or someone acting suspiciously – don’t leave it to someone else.
+You can help protect the sites and communities that you are working in, living in and visiting by reporting anything that doesn’t feel right.
+For example, report an unattended item or someone acting suspiciously, don’t leave it to someone else.

 If you see a police officer, please take a moment to talk to them and find out how you can help keep your workplace and community safe.
 Communities defeat terrorism and you can help by being an extra pair of eyes and ears.